thomasccwang/spring-mongodb-encryption/README.md

 By utilizing Spring's field reflections and Spring Data MongoDB's event listeners, it is possible to specify fields to be encrypted when persisted in MongoDB using annotations.

-Note: this project does not include any specific implementation of encryption algorithm.
-Simply implement the Encryption interface using a desired encryption algorithm.

 When properly set up, developers chose which fields to encrypt when documents are saved to MongoDB by simply adding annotation to document classes:

 ```